hauke96/master-thesis/ALGORITHMS.md

 		4. Rotate all angles so that the angle "`w` to `v`" is 0
 		5. Calculate angle area of potentially new wavefront
 		6. If a new wavefront should be created (angles != NaN && neighbors won't be visited by current wavelet), then do so
-		7. Calculate and return angle area of shadow casted by current wavelet `w`
+		7. Calculate and return angle area of shadow cast by current wavelet `w`
 	5. Store predecessor relationship (predecessor of `v` is root of `w`)
 	6. Split `w` if it's casting a shadow and insert potentially new wavelet(s) into wavelet queue